2016 New York and New Jersey bombings

-On September 17–19, 2016, a series of three constructed bombs exploded, and several unexploded devices were discovered in the New York metropolitan area following a subsequent shooting in Linden, New Jersey during a statewide manhunt for the suspected perpetrator.
-The bombings and additional shootout left 33 people wounded, but no fatalities were reported.
-Federal investigators determined these explosive devices were deliberately set and identified them as part of a terrorist act.
+On September 17–19, 2016, a series of three constructed bombs exploded, and several unexploded devices were discovered in the New York metropolitan area followed by a subsequent shooting in Linden, New Jersey during a nationwide manhunt to locate the suspected bomber.
+The bombings and additional police shootout with the perpetrator left 33 people wounded, but no fatalities were reported.
+Federal and local investigators determined these explosive devices were deliberately set and identified them as part of a terrorist act.

 On the morning of September 17, a pipe bomb exploded in Seaside Park, New Jersey which was intended to detonate during a 5K charity race at the height of crowded venues.
-Later that day, a homemade pressure cooker bomb went off in the Chelsea neighborhood of Manhattan, New York City causing extensive injuries and significant property damage to adjacent buildings.
+Later that day, a homemade pressure cooker bomb went off in the Chelsea neighborhood of Manhattan, New York City causing extensive injuries and property damage to adjacent buildings.
 A second pressure cooker bomb was discovered four blocks away.
 Late on September 18, multiple bombs were discovered at the train station in Elizabeth, New Jersey.
-One of these bombs detonated early the next day destroying a police robot in the attempts for authorities to disarm it, causing additional damage.
+One of these bombs detonated early the following morning in the attempts for authorities to disarm it, blowing apart and destroying the local county police bomb disposal robot.

 On September 19, 2016, the sole suspect—Ahmad Khan Rahimi, of Elizabeth—was identified and captured, following a shootout with police in neighboring Linden, New Jersey, which left two officers injured from gunfire.
-Rahimi was not part of a terrorist group, but his actions were believed to have been influenced by the extremist Islamic ideology espoused by al-Qaeda and Islamic State.
+Rahimi was not part of a terrorist group, but his actions were believed to have been influenced by the extremist Islamic ideology espoused by al-Qaeda and the Islamic State.
 In 2017, Rahimi was convicted in U.S. federal court of eight federal crimes arising from the attack.
 On February 13, 2018, Rahimi was sentenced to a mandatory term of life without parole.